Paulo Pereira · Realtor® | Keller Williams Elite Partners III Realty

 For sellers who know their mortgage details, the calculation uses actual monthly obligations: mortgage payment (principal and interest based on your current rate), monthly property taxes, monthly HOA, plus approximately $400 per month for insurance, maintenance, and utilities.
 Add those together, divide by 30.
 That is your daily carry cost.

 For sellers who do not want to share mortgage details, a simplified formula works: take your listing price, multiply by 0.0065, and divide by 30.
-This captures the blended cost of ownership as a percentage of home value and produces a reliable estimate.
+This captures the blended cost of ownership as a percentage of home value and produces a reasonable working estimate.

 What This Means in Real Dollars

 The carry cost conversation matters most when a home sits longer than it should.
-Here is what the math looks like across common scenarios in Central Florida's luxury corridor.
+Here is what the math looks like across common scenarios in Central Florida's western corridor.

-A $750,000 home in Clermont with a daily carry cost of $162 that sits for 60 days beyond the expected market time loses $9,720 in carry costs alone.
-If that home was overpriced by $25,000 and eventually sells at the correct price after 90 extra days, the seller has lost $14,580 in carry costs on top of the price reduction — a total impact of nearly $40,000 in reduced net proceeds.
+Run the formula on a $750,000 home in Clermont and you get roughly $160 a day.
+Sixty days beyond the expected market time is close to $10,000 in carry alone.
+If that home was also overpriced by $25,000 and eventually sells at the correct price, the total impact on net proceeds approaches $40,000.

-A $850,000 home in Winter Garden at $184 per day that expires after 120 days has accumulated $22,080 in carry costs during a listing period that produced no sale.
-The seller then relists with a new agent, starting the clock over with a stale listing and a neighborhood that watched the home sit.
+An $850,000 home in Winter Garden carries roughly $185 a day by the same math.
+A listing that expires after 120 days has accumulated over $20,000 in carry during a period that produced no sale — and the seller then relists with a stale listing history and a neighborhood that watched the home sit.

 Why Homes Sit — And What It Actually Costs

-The most common reason a luxury home sits in this market is overpricing.
+The most common reason a home in this price range sits is overpricing.
 Not by $100,000.
 By $25,000 to $40,000 — just enough to push the home outside the range where active buyers are looking, but not enough for the seller to feel like it is a problem.

 The second most common reason is insufficient marketing.
 A home listed on MLS with 15 iPhone photos and no digital advertising strategy will not reach the buyer pool that exists for it.
-In 2026, luxury buyers research online before they ever schedule a showing.
+In 2026, buyers at these price points research online before they ever schedule a showing.
 If your home's digital presence does not match the price tag, you lose the showing before it starts.

 Each of these problems extends time on market.
 And every additional day costs money.